We are the Connecticut affiliate of the National Council of Teachers of Mathematics, and we are here to support students and teachers in our state.

 Nominate a Grade 7-12 Teacher of Science, Mathematics or Computer Science.
 There are outstanding science and mathematics teachers in every school system throughout Connecticut, including, public, charter, magnet and independent schools.
 Help us identify and recognize these inspirational educators by nominating them for the Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST).
 Eligible teachers must have completed 5 years of K-12 teaching prior to this year and currently be teaching mathematics or science (including computer science) in Grades 7-12. www.paemst.org

-Connecticut State Department of Education has a great website for Connecticut Core Standards (CCSS) resources and training materials.
-Check out ctcorestandards.org!
+The Connecticut State Department of Education has a great website for Connecticut Core Standards (CCSS) resources and training materials.
+Check out ctcorestandards.org

 The Connecticut State Department of Education